alexandair/azure-content/articles/backup/backup-dpm-automation.md

 ```

 ### Networking
 If the connectivity of the DPM machine to the Azure Backup service on the internet is through a proxy server, then the proxy server settings should be provided for backups to succeed.
-This is done by using the ```-ProxyServer```, ```-ProxyPort```, ```-ProxyUsername``` and the ```ProxyPassword``` parameters with the [Set-DPMCloudSubscriptionSetting](https://technet.microsoft.com/library/jj612791) cmdlet.
+This is done by using the ```-ProxyServer```, ```-ProxyPort```, ```-ProxyUsername```, and the ```-ProxyPassword``` parameters with the [Set-DPMCloudSubscriptionSetting](https://technet.microsoft.com/library/jj612791) cmdlet.
 In this example, there is no proxy server so we are explicitly clearing any proxy-related information.

 ```
 PS C:\> Set-DPMCloudSubscriptionSetting -DPMServerName "TestingServer" -SubscriptionSetting $setting -NoProxy